Best of 2025

 Blut Aus Nord

-Not yet heard but this definitely rules.
+Waiting on wax, so I've not yet heard this but it definitely rules.

 -